beingashishhh/DataArt-Assignment-by-Ashish/README.md

-# DataArt Assignment by Ashish
+# DataArt Assignment by Ashish (AI Calendar)

-This .NET project was created as part of the **.NET School by DataArt program**.
-It represents my learning journey, where I practice building projects, improving coding skills, and applying concepts learned during the course.
+An AI-driven calendar system that lets users schedule, update, and cancel events using natural language, powered by a local LLM and orchestrated through an MCP server.

 ---